Dog-Face-Development/.github/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about how to use PyWorkout on our [Discord](%DISCORD LINK%).
+- Ask any question about how to use %PROGRAM NAME% on our [Discord](%DISCORD LINK%).
 - If it does not get answered, open an [issue](%NEW GITHUB ISSUE LINK%).

 ## Coding Conventions